tomiGoljevscek/Oxide.Docs/source/includes/rust/hooks_general.html.md

 }
 ```

- * Called when a savefile is loaded
+ * Called when a save file is loaded
  * Returning a non-null value overrides default behavior

 ## OnServerCommand